 The city of Boulder actually “owns” a glacier that is the town’s water supply.
 The forbidden zone, as I call it, is off-limits to most people.
 Some high peaks aren’t accessible, most of the lakes and the glacier of course.
 I’ve long heard of people who patrol this area.
 And a recent Colorado Public Radio detailed how people live at, and monitor, the watershed full-time.
 I always thought that would be a fantastic job.

 Well, I had the chance to ask as I saw two people patrolling right at the boundary on snowmobiles.
 They were very friendly and polite, but firm, in wanting to make sure I didn’t descend into the watershed and did not go past the fence line.
 I assured them I would not.
-I cracked the joke I get in trouble with my The Former Wife already..didn’t need to tell her I was getting fined as well!
+I cracked the joke I get in trouble with my a past partner already..didn’t need to tell her I was getting fined as well!
 They laughed and wished me a good day.

 I made it to a clearing, called it good, had my hot drink and continued to notice how rapidly everything was melting.